Holidays Calendar for June 3, 2018

 • 1926 Born: Allen Ginsberg, American poet, one of the leading figures of the Beat Generation and the counterculture.
 His best known work is Howl.

 • 1925 Born: Tony Curtis (born Bernard Schwartz), American film actor whose prolific career spanned more than six decades.
-He acted in more than 100 film roles.
+His filmography includes over 100 feature films.

 • 1924 Died: Franz Kafka, German-language novelist and short story writer.
 His best known works include The Metamorphosis, The Trial and The Castle.